city41/ardynia/README.md

 ## Gotchas

-* The code is pretty bad, my apologies.
+* The code is pretty bad in some areas, my apologies.
 I figured this game out as I went.
 Also sometimes hard to follow/read code is chosen due to byte savings.

-* the entity ID values in `src/entityTypes.h` and the values in `maptool/buildEntityArray.js` need to be kept in sync.
-Having `buildEntityArray` generate `src/entityTypes.h` is something I want to do, just never got around to it.

 ## Still TODO

-* the third dungeon still has a lot of designing yet to go.
-* the "success jingle" sound effect is very bad.
-I just banged out something quick so I can have it take up space.
-I will make it nicer before releasing the game
-* the "boss roar" sound effect is pretty bad too, but not sure if I'll have enough room to improve it.
-* still a handful of bugs to fix (tracked in Trello)
-* only have 68 bytes left!
-Will probably need to hunt up some more bytes soon.
-* investigate using ArduboyTones instead of PlayTune.
-Whichever one uses less space is the winner.
+Hopefully nothing.
+The game is finished.
+But always the chance of a bug cropping up.